 Article II: Membership

-1. All BMRC members must be current members of one of the following organizations: the Academy of Behavioral Medicine Research (ABMR), the American Psychosomatic Society (APS), the Society of Behavioral Medicine (SBM), and/or the Society for Health Psychology (SfHP).
+1. The BMRC shall consist of current members of the following organizations: the Academy of Behavioral Medicine Research (ABMR), the American Psychosomatic Society (APS), the Society of Behavioral Medicine (SBM), and the Society for Health Psychology (SfHP).

 2. Council members will normally hold the highest degree possible in their field and will have made noteworthy contributions to the field of behavioral medicine.
 Preferred members will have served on major committees or in leadership positions within their organization.

 3. Other organizations may be invited to participate in BMRC.

 i.
 A proposal to join the BMRC from an organization that is not already represented in the Council may be voted on by current members at any point in the calendar year.

 ii.
 In order to be included in the BMRC, an organization must receive a majority vote by council members.

 iii.
 The organization in question will be asked to nominate two members to begin their term in January of the year following their election into the BMRC.

 B. Appointment to the BMRC and Term Length

 1. New members will be selected by their society to serve on the BMRC.

 2. The board should always maintain two members from each of the constituent organizations.